telaminai/hellomongoose/README.md

 - Wiring business logic (an ObjectEventHandlerNode) into a Mongoose processor
 - Using InMemoryEventSource to publish events programmatically
-- Configuring agent execution and idle strategy via Mongoose builder APIs (EventProcessorGroupConfig, EventProcessorConfig, EventFeedConfig, MongooseServerConfig)
+- Configuring agent execution and idle strategy via Mongoose builder APIs (EventProcessorConfig, EventFeedConfig, MongooseServerConfig)

 ## Prerequisites